fictionco/fiction/@docs/api/css-variables/index.md

 ## Using CSS Variables

 - CSS variables must be scoped to CSS selectors.
-- No font size variables is needed, use `1rem`.
+- No font size variable is needed, use `1rem`.
 - Other defaults can be assigned globally to `html` or `body`.
 - Components that make use of variables can usually be overwritten for more advanced customization.